heroku/sudo-sandwich/README.md

 concern](app/controllers/concerns/http_basic_auth.rb).
 This concern is included in [`ApplicationController`](app/controllers/application_controller.rb), which all other controllers inherit from, because the Platform API for Partners sends basic auth credentials with all requests.

+The username and password for basic auth are accessed via environment variables whose values match the `slug` and `password` fields in the manifest.

-Basic auth is selectively skipped for the single sign-on views, which are accessed by Heroku customers who are using the add-on rather than the Platform API for Partners.
+Basic auth is selectively skipped for the single sign-on views, which are accessed by Heroku customers who use an add-on resource rather than the Platform API for Partners.

-The username and password for basic auth are being accessed via environment variables whose values match the `slug` and `password` fields in the manifest.

 ## The provisioning request